Requirements

 A studio course introducing rapid sketching, rendering, and presentation techniques as a tool for development, refinement, and tangible communication of concepts, ideas, objects, and stories to others.

-DESN 20101 — VCD 1: Fundamentals of Design
+DESN 20101 — Introduction to Visual Communication Design

 Principles of visual expression